 Complementary foods (solids and liquids other than breast milk or infant formula) should not be introduced before four months but should not be delayed beyond six months.

-Most infants should not start solid foods until around the age of 6 months, having achieved developmental readiness.
+Most infants should not start solid foods (complementary feeding) until around the age of 6 months, having achieved developmental readiness.

 Best Practice for Infant Feeding in Ireland (Food Safety Authority)